-The Records Office at Washington State Community College will help you register for classes, add and drop classes, apply for graduation, order transcripts and so much more.
-The Records Office is located in the Main Building.
+The Records Office at Washington State Community College will help you with privacy and residency questions, transfer credit evaluation, apply for graduation, order transcripts, certify your veteran benefits, and so much more.
+The Records Office is located in the Student OneStop.

 - WSCC does not provide unofficial transcripts.
 All transcripts ordered through the Records Office are official.

 - Your transcript will be issued under the legal name that we have in our system.
 You must complete a Change of Name form and provide documentation of a legal name change to have your current legal name on your transcript.

 - You MUST specify if you want your transcript request held until grades are posted for that term, otherwise the transcript will be processed as soon as possible.